Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Z130 measures 8.9 (L) x 5.9 (W) x 5 (H) inches, making it the smallest among the Logitech speakers on this list.
-The quality of its audio output is great considering their size, , and it’s decently loud for such a small pair of speakers.
+The quality of its audio output is great considering its size, and it’s decently loud for such a small pair of speakers.
 It has a fixed aux cable like many other speakers in its brand, but it’s sturdy enough to not worry about.
 Your computer deserves the best speakers.

 The Z200 speakers feature adjustable bass levels that can be manipulated via a tone dial in one of the speakers, and it can belt out up to a maximum of 10 watts, which is twice the audio level of other speakers on our list.
 The Z200 speakers have a 3.5mm input port, as well as an auxiliary line to allow for two simultaneous device connections.

 The speakers are covered by a 2-year hardware warranty that should extend their lifetime in case they break down.
-Also read about computer accessories for more gear.

-Despite the overall high-quality audio, the bass from these speakers is slight muddy when compared to others.
+Despite the overall high-quality audio, the bass from these speakers is slightly muddy when compared to others.
 The lows tend to sound a little distorted when compared to the highs and mids that the speakers can produce, but it’s hardly noticeable.
 These speakers are great for the best desktop computers.

 The Pebble 2.0 speakers are an excellent choice if you’re looking for compact speakers.
 These USB-powered speakers can draw power directly from your computer, eliminating the need for an auxiliary power cable.
-These speakers have a far-field driver and passive radiator technology that helps it deliver crystal clear audio and deep bass at a nominal output of 8W, which can be boosted up to a peak power of 16W.
+These speakers have a far-field driver and passive radiator technology that helps them deliver crystal clear audio and deep bass at a nominal output of 8W, which can be boosted up to a peak power of 16W.